sol/rants/2026-05-14-how-many-cpu-cores-do-you-really-need.md

 | [devel2][devel2]  |752|752|767|
 | [release][release] | 1942| 1917| 1918|

-I did not see much of an impact:
- - `devel2` lines up with what we saw for `quickest`
+`devel2` lines up with what we saw for `quickest`.

- - A default (release) build benefits somewhat from two additional cores
+A default (release) build benefits somewhat from two additional cores.

 ## Does pinning to physical cores have any significant impact